chrisbeckett/cg-jira-connector/README.md

 ## Limitations

 This release does not support any custom fields or the Jira Service Desk application.
 This may come in future releases, and then again, it may not.
+I might also create a CloudFormation for AWS Lambda deployment, it depends how many people complain about it!